“To go in the dark with a light is to know the light.

 Welcome to the latest installment of the Convivial Society, especially to those of you who are relatively new around here.
 This is a full newsletter with a longish essay and much else.
 Also, this time around, I’m not addressing a crisis de jour, and I hope that comes off as a feature rather than a bug.
 Over this past year, I have found myself writing about current events a good deal more than usual.
 This is fine, but I’m glad to return to another mode of reflection, one in which I feel myself more at home.
 One note about the title: I’d say that this is the question ultimately raised by the essay rather than one it answers definitively.
 Nonetheless, I hope you enjoy it.
-Oh, and while comments are usually open only for paying subscribers, I’ve decided to make them open to all of you this time around.
-I’d love to know what you all think about this topic.

 Reading Dante’s Divine Comedy poses any number of challenges to modern readers.
 This should not, I’ll quickly add, deter modern readers from the attempt, which, in my view anyway, will more than repay the effort.
 In any case, one of these challenges may be the curious astronomical dimensions of Dante’s poem.
 You may know, for example, that each of the three cantiche that make up the poem—Inferno, Purgatorio, and Paradiso—ends on the same Italian word, stelle, or, in English, stars.
 Moreover, the final portion of Dante’s journey, related in Paradiso, is literally a journey through what we think of as space and what Dante, and his contemporaries, imagined as a series of concentric spheres with earth its center and the realm of God beyond the farthest sphere.
 It’s also clear that Dante believed the starry heavens were meant to draw our eyes toward God.
 At one point, he refers to the stars as God’s “lure.”